Blog Layout

 Top Ten Tips After Approval as a Permanent Resident of Canada

 Congratulations on being approved for Permanent Residence!
-Now that you’ve achieved this important milestone, we are pleased to share with you our best suggestions to make sure everything goes well from here.
+Now that you’ve achieved this important milestone, we are pleased to share with you our best ten tips to make sure everything goes well from here.

 Navigating Canada PR